SAREC-Lab/sedrones/pages/mydoc/mydoc_homework.md

 ## Plagiarism

 All individual assignments are expected to be completed by each student individually.
-Code may be reused from public sources (e.g., examples provided by 3DR).
+Sections of code related to UAV control may be reused from public sources if integrated into individual programs.
+Examples of acceptable reuse would be code taken from examples provided by 3DR.
+All reused code must be clearly attributed.

 ## Grade Assignments